 Father of all people,

-Help us to be attentive to your voice in our hearts, that we might answer your call to defend the weak and the vulnerable.
+Help us to be attentive to your voice in our hearts, that we might answer your call to defend those who are weak and vulnerable.

 We ask this through Christ our Lord.
 Amen.